Back to app home

 Account security and acceptable use

-Users must keep login credentials and authenticator devices secure, complete required MFA, sign out on shared devices, and avoid attempts to bypass access controls, activity logging, rate limits, or security boundaries.
+Users must keep login credentials and authenticator devices secure, complete required MFA, sign out on shared devices, and avoid attempts to bypass access controls, activity logging, rate limits, storage rules, or security boundaries.

 Voice transcription and AI SOAP drafting